 hESC-derived RPE cells have the capacity to support photoreceptor survival and preserve visual function after sub-retinal transplantation.
 Visual performance improved by up to 100% over untreated control, demonstrating the potential for hESC-derived RPE cells to slow disease progression and to restore visual function manner.

-ACT has initiated two Phase 1 clinical trials to test the safety of the hESC-derived RPE cellular therapy for Stargardt's Macular Dystrophy (SMD) and for Dry Age-Related Macular Degeneration (Dry AMD).
+ACT is enrolling patients in two Phase 1/2 clinical trials to test the safety of the hESC-derived RPE cellular therapy for Stargardt's Macular Dystrophy (SMD) and for Dry Age-Related Macular Degeneration (Dry AMD).
 Both the FDA and the European Medicines Agency (EMA) have also granted ACT's RPE cells "Orphan" status for treatment of Stargardt's Disease.

 ACT’s hESC-derived RPE cells are produced following current Good Manufacturing Practices (cGMPs) and current Good Tissue Practices (cGTPs).